Edison Summer School Program Overview

 Who Does the Program Serve?

-The program is open to any student with learning differences, or who struggles in school, entering 6th–8th grade the following fall.
+The program is open to any student with learning differences or who struggles in school entering 6th–9th grade the following fall.

 Schedule & Classes

-Available to morning students, our afternoon enrichment program (1:00 p.m. - 4:00 p.m.) allows students to explore "passion projects" with our Edison High School staff on a week-to-week basis.
-These classes promise to spark new interests in any learner, with themes such as:
+Available to morning students, our afternoon enrichment program (12:00 p.m. - 3:00 p.m.) allows students to explore "passion projects" with our Edison High School staff on a week-to-week basis.
+These classes promise to spark new interests in any learner.
+This year our class themes include:

 "My student's progress in your summer school program improved her writing and reading skills.
 Your reading teacher helped me by modeling truly motivating compliments.
 She kept saying, 'Your daughter works really, really hard!'
 My student was nearly in tears with gratitude for having someone take notice of her.
 What a watershed time last summer was!"